 Himachal Pradesh rises from the plains into the high Himalayas.
 On this trip the highest point we reached was Jalori pass, which is a little over 3.1 Kilometers above sea level.
 At this height I expected to see the butterfly called the Painted Lady (Vanessa cardui).
 This is the commonest of temperate butterflies, apparently found on all continents where flowers grow.
 We could have seen it, but I have no record of it.
 I keep confusing it with the other tortoiseshell butterflies.
-The mountain tortoiseshell (Aglais urticae, in the featured photo) settled on a flower by the path to Serolsar lake.
+They are slippery chaps, seldom settling down long enough in one place for one to take a photo.
+The mountain tortoiseshell (Aglais urticae, in the featured photo) eventually settled on a flower by the path to Serolsar lake.
 The Young Niece was pretty excited by the sight of this plant with a butterfly “flower”.
 True to its descriptions, it flitted from flower to damp ground and back again.
 This was my first sighting of this species.

 It is very slightly different from the Indian tortoiseshell (Aglais cashmiriensis, which you can see in the photo above), and in the field it is very hard to tell them apart.
 As you can see from the photos, the forewings are almost exactly the same, and only little details in the hindwings distinguish the two.
 In fact, the otherwise excellent booklet published by the Zoological survey of India on The Butterflies of Himachal Pradesh misses out on A. urticae.